 Photo 7: Spread sand

-Spread a 3-in. layer of sand over the path.
+Spread a 3-in. layer of sand over the path of building.
 Use a rake to smooth the sand about 2 in. below the surface of the lawn.

 Photo 8: Arrange the stones

-Arrange the stone on the sand, mixing shapes and colors to create a natural-looking path.
+Arrange the stone on the sand on the path of building, mixing shapes and colors to create a natural-looking path.
 Leave about 2 in. between stones for plants to fill in.